Advice For Broken Wrist Compensation Claims

 Compensation settlements for a broken wrist can include general damages and potentially special damages in addition.
 General damages compensate you for the pain and suffering your injuries have caused.

 When a legal professional is valuing this head of your claim, they may refer to the Judicial College Guidelines (JCG) for guidance.
-This document provides compensation guidelines for different injuries at various severities.
-We have listed some of the amounts stated in the 16th edition of this publication in the table below.
+This document provides compensation guidelines for different injuries.
+The guidelines consider severity as well as lifestyle impacts.
+We have listed some of the amounts stated in the 17th edition of this publication in the table below.
+We’ve also provided a figure in top row that shows you how compensation can be awarded for multiple injuries plus related expenses.

 The table should be viewed as a guide only.